viewi/viewi/README.md

 - Reactive application
 - Easy to use
 - Simple templates syntax, mix of HTML and PHP
-- The same code for backend and frontend, without need to duplicate logic in javascript.
+- The same code for backend and frontend, without need to duplicate the logic in javascript.
-- Web, mobile, desktop support (in plans)
+- Web, mobile, desktop support (planned)
 - Does not require Node js

 #### How does it work

-Under the hood Viewi translates your entiry view components into the javascript, and use it for front end reactive application.
+Under the hood Viewi translates your entiry view components into the javascript, and uses it for front end reactive application.

 #### Short documentation